 The prospects for employment are good for animal care and service workers in general.
 The US Bureau of Labor Statistics has predicted that for the ten-year period covering 2012 to 2022, the job rate is expected to increase 15 percent, a rate that is much faster than the average for all occupations.
 From the $232,100 employed in 2012, their number is expected to grow to 267,500 in 2022.

-In particular, there is going to be high demand for mobile grooming services since pet owners find these convenient.
+There is going to be high demand for mobile grooming services since pet owners find these convenient.
 Those who barely have time to care for their pets because of their very busy schedules rely on animal groomers to care for their pets.

 Animal Groomer Degree